udemirezen/rtl_tool_kit/README.md

 1. start stop app when key changes for airprobe so you have the right key to decode sms data.

-2. create an android app to send sms and create timestamps for people that havent got a modem (not silent sms app just normal sms for a person you know and what to get tmsi)
+2. create an android app to send sms and create timestamps for people that havent got a modem (not silent sms app just normal sms for a person you know and want to get tmsi)

 3. Connect Kraken to get key programmattically(not sure yet if its possible but would be nice) not live data of course.